-Here is a woman with a legitimate, accepted workers’ compensation injury.
-She’s had surgery.
-She’s supposed to be recovering.
-But what does the nurse assigned her case want her to do?
-Stop getting treated and be sent back to work, so that the insurance company can save the money it would otherwise have to pay in benefits while the patient recovers from her surgery.
+In this case, we have a woman with a legitimate, accepted workers’ compensation injury.
+She’s had surgery and is supposed to be recovering.
+But the field nurse case manager assigned her case wants her to stop getting treated and be sent back to work.
+This is so that the insurance company can save the money it would otherwise have to pay in benefits while the patient recovers from her surgery.
 I hope Ms. Williams loses her nursing license over this and that the insurance adjuster (if he/she is “in on it”) does as well.